Echo State Condition at the Critical Point: Introduction

-What is a good reservoir with regard to particular stationary input statistics?
-This has been a fundamental question for research in this field since the invention of the two representative methods of reservoir computing, Echo State Networks (ESNs) \cite{jaeger1} and Liquid State Machines (LSMs) \cite{lsms}.
-The answer seems to be: A good reservoir is a reservoir, from which states for a time span of the input history can be reconstructed that is as long as possible.
+Thus, what is a good reservoir with regard to particular stationary input statistics?
+This has been a fundamental question for research in this field since the invention of reservoir computing.
+One fundamental idea is that a reservoir can only infer training output from this window of the input history of which traces still can be found inside the reservoir dynamics.
+However, if the necessary inference from time series in order to learn the training output is far in the past, it may happen that no traces of this input remain inside the reservoir.
+So, the answer seems to be that a good reservoir is a reservoir from whose states it is possible to reconstruct an input history with a time span that is as long as possible.
 More precisely, they should be reconstructed in a way that is sufficiently accurate in order to predict the training output.
 In other words, a good reservoir is a reservoir that has a good memory of the input history.

 There have been efforts to quantify the quality of the memory of the reservoir.
-Most common is the {\em `memory capacity'} (MC) according to J\"ager's definition (see citation above).
-However, MC has several drawbacks: For example, it is not directly compatible to a Shannon information based measure.
+Most common is the {\em `memory capacity'} (MC) according to Jaeger's definition \cite{jaeger1}.
+However, MC has several drawbacks.
+For example, it is not directly compatible to a Shannon information based measure.
 Still, it illustrates that ESNs are relatively tightly restricted in the way that the upper limit of the MC is equal to the number of hidden layer neurons.
 So the capabilities of the network increase with the number of neurons.

 One more important limiting factor with regard to the reservoir memory is the strength of the recurrent connectivity.
-According to the echo state condition, the nature of the reservoir requires that the maximum $S$ of its eigenvalues is smaller than 1.
+According to the echo state condition, the nature of the reservoir requires that the maximum $|\lambda|_{\max}$ of its eigenvalues in modulus is smaller than 1, which is called the echo state property (ESP).
 This seems always to result in a exponential forgetting of previous states.
 Thus, forgetting is independent from the input statistics but instead has to be pre-determined and is due to the design of the reservoir dynamics.

-In comparison, state of the art memory compression methods work in a different way: Here the necessary memory is basically determined in the way that the predictability of the next input out of the previous inputs is calculated.
-If the next input is highly predictable (i.e. very likely) only a few new bits are necessary in order to encode it\footnote{e.g. Huffmann code.
-For sake of simplicity of the argument lossless compression is considered.
-The prefect comparison would be lossy compression methods.}.